 Know the rules (and follow them!)

 Even if you have a brilliant business plan, plenty of funding, and excited consumers that want what you’re offering, if you don’t play by the rules, you’re going to get shut down, get hefty fines, and could even go to jail.
 Let’s try to avoid that, yes?

 The laws, rules, and regulations for opening a cannabis business are incredibly confusing and complex.
+For example, even setting up a means of accepting payments can be tricky (so make sure you read this article on accepting payments as a cannabis business to learn more about your options).
 It’s recommended to hire an experienced attorney to aid you in navigating this process to make sure your business is legit.

 Each state has different laws, so go here for a handy state-by-state guide.